 - Remove from the oven and serve a big slice of this Bacon Breakfast Casserole warm.

-More Tips for Making this Hearty Breakfast Casserole
+More Tips for Making this Cheesy Bacon Breakfast Casserole

 - It’s best to treat this as an overnight Bacon Breakfast Casserole, but if you’re reading this and need to get this in the oven this morning, relax.
 Follow the recipe, but give your bread cubes a good poking with a fork before pouring in the liquid.
 That will help encourage the bread to soak in the egg mixture quicker.
 Just leave the casserole on the counter for at least 30 minutes before baking.